This tutorial provides a comprehensive introduction to the HSSM package for Hierarchical Bayesian Estimation of Sequential Sampling Models.

 The posterior pair plot show us bi-variate traceplots and is useful to check for simple parameter tradeoffs that may emerge.
 The simplest (linear) tradeoff may be a high correlation between two parameters.
 This can be very helpful in diagnosing sampler issues for example.
 If such tradeoffs exist, one often see extremely wide marginal distributions.

-example, we see a little bit of a tradeoff between a
+In our ddm example, we see a little bit of a tradeoff between a and t, as well as between v and z, however nothing concerning.

 az.plot_pair(